-So, what can business owners and leaders do to promote diversity and maintain an inclusive culture?
-With these advantages below, leaders across any industry can recognize the essential nature of diversity and inclusivity in the workplace.
+So, what can business owners and leaders do in order for promoting diversity in the workplace and encouraging inclusivity in the workplace?
+With these advantages below, leaders across any industry can recognize the essential nature of diversity and inclusion in the workplace.

 From a business standpoint, racial diversity in the workplace isn’t merely a perk.
-In fact, diversity is a necessity for competitiveness in corporate America.
-Not only do inclusive teams make better business decisions up to 87% of the time, but many consumers actively seek out organizations with diverse decision-makers.
+In fact, promoting diversity in the workplace is a necessity for competitiveness in corporate America.
+Not only do inclusive culture make better business decisions up to 87% of the time, but many consumers actively seek out organizations with diverse decision-makers.
 Additionally, these brands can also build stronger audience connections.